-Activity Cost per Inch

-Acquisition and Planting \$31.92

-Initial Management & Monitoring (Years 1-7) \$113.40

-Administration (5%) \$7.27

-Total Cost per Inch \$153

-(rounded to nearest whole dollar)
+Activity Cost per Inch Acquisition and Planting \$31.92 Initial Management & Monitoring (Years 1-7) \$113.40 Administration (5%) \$7.27 Total Cost per Inch (non-Heritage Trees) (rounded to nearest whole dollar) \$153 Total Cost Per Inch (Heritage Trees - 3:1 Ratio) \$459

-Source: New Economics & Advisory Draft Oak Resource In-Lieu Fee Nexus Study (November 2015)
+Source: New Economics & Advisory Draft Oak Resource In-Lieu Fee Nexus Study (June 2016)

 As described in this ORMP, this per-inch mitigation fee may be paid as mitigation for impacts to individual native oak trees or Heritage Trees.
 The per-inch fee shall be multiplied by the total number of trunk diameter inches removed (dbh).
-The County shall deposit all oak tree in-lieu fees into its Oak Woodland Conservation Fund and shall use collected per-inch mitigation fees for native oak tree planting projects or may use such funds to acquire oak woodland conservation easements, with documentation that the number of diameter inches meets those for which mitigation fees have been paid.
+The County shall deposit all oak tree in-lieu fees into its Oak Woodland Conservation Fund and shall use collected per-inch mitigation fees for native oak tree planting projects or may use such funds to acquire oak woodland conservation easements, with documentation that the number of diameter inches being acquired meets those for which mitigation fees have been paid.